Galois Action and Localization in Number Fields: Localization and the Class Group

-In general, it will be sufficient for a subgroup to be $\text{Aut}(Cl_K)$-invariant.
-For example, if $G$ cannot admit a Galois action on $\bbz/n\bbz$, then we cannot have $Cl_K \cong \bbz/an\bbz$ for any $a \in \bbn$.
-This follows from the fact that $\bbz/an\bbz$ has a unique subgroup of order $n$.
+In general, it will be sufficient for a subgroup to be $\text{Aut}(\Cl_K)$-invariant.
+For example, if $G$ cannot admit a Galois action on $\bbz/n\bbz$, then we cannot have $\Cl_K \cong \bbz/an\bbz$ for any $a \in \bbn$.
+This follows from the fact that $\bbz/an\bbz$ has a unique subgroup of order $a$, call it $H$, and the quotient $(\bbz/an\bbz)/H \cong \bbz/n\bbz$.
 With this in hand, Theorem \ref{NoEven} becomes an immediate corollary of Theorem 3.1 in \cite{Co2}.
 Furthermore, we can quickly improve upon Theorem \ref{n>1}.